Prodosh Dasgupta was a crucial figure of that mid

 His legacy has influenced generations of sculptors and his trademark style continues to hold high significance for art historians, connoisseurs

 Prodosh Dasgupta was born at Barakar in Dhaka.
-He graduated from Calcutta University in 1932 and then went on to study sculpture at Lucknow School of Art and Crafts the same year.
+He graduated from Calcutta University in 1932 and then studied sculpture at Lucknow School of Art and Crafts the same year.
 Then, from 1933 to 1937, he trained under Devi Prasad Roy Chowdhury at the Government School of Art and Craft, Chennai, and earned his diploma in sculpture from that institution.
-He was awarded a fellowship from Calcutta University, that paid for his travel to the Royal Academy of Arts in London and Academie de la Grande Chaumiere, Paris to hone his skills in sculpture and bronze casting, during 1937 to 1939.
+He was awarded a fellowship from Calcutta University that paid for his travel to the Royal Academy of Arts in London and Academie de la Grande Chaumiere, Paris to hone his sculptural and bronze casting skills, from 1937 to 1939.

 Prodosh Dasgupta’s sculptures are therefore reminiscent of a time when modern Indian art was radically breaking free of its earlier colonial and nationalist antecedents and evolving its own free will and internationalist credentials.
 Art critic Keshav Mallik noted, “Prodosh Dasgupta had

 Prodosh Dasgupta was appointed the curator of the nation’s new National Gallery of Modern Art (NGMA) in 1957.
-During his tenure of thirteen year at the NGMA, he purchased a large body of works by M.F.
+During his tenure of thirteen years at the NGMA, he purchased a large body of works by M.F.
 Husain, F.N.
-Souza, Tyeb Mehta, Ram Kumar and A. Ramachandran that would make up the early core of the museum’s permanent collection and helped to build it up as the most regarded repository of modern Indian art.
-In 1955, he was made a Fellow at the Royal Society of Arts in London.
+Souza, Tyeb Mehta, Ram Kumar, and A. Ramachandran that would make up the early core of the museum’s permanent collection, and helped to build it up as the most regarded repository of modern Indian art.
+In 1955, he was made a Fellow of the Royal Society of Arts in London.
 He was also conferred Fellow of the Lalit Kala Akademi in New Delhi in 1982 and also

 Reference: